How to Get Rid of Brown House Moths Naturally and Quickly

 Brown House Moth is a common pest living in homes.
 It feeds on wool, silk, fur, feathers, and other animal products.

+Because they are attracted to animal-based materials, these moths often invade kitchens and pantries.
 If you have seen small holes in your clothes or fur, you should check for brown house moth larvae.
 They are about 1/2 inch long with a yellowish-brown head and body segmented into three parts: the prothorax, mesothorax, and metathorax.

 The best way to prevent brown house moth damage is to store your clothes, furs, etc., in sealed containers or plastic bags.
 Some other damage prevention tips are: